Sigmmma/c20/src/content/h1/guides/map-making/level-creation/bsp-troubleshooting/readme.md

+---
+title: BSP troubleshooting
+related:
+  - /h1/tags/scenario_structure_bsp
+  - /h1/tools/h1a-ek/h1a-tool
+  - /h1/source-data/wrl
+thanks:
+  Hari: Reverse engineering the cause of T-junction warnings
+  EmmanuelCD: Subcluster limits
+---
-When compiling a level's [structure BSP][scenario_structure_bsp] using [Tool][h1a-tool#structure-compilation] you may encounter warnings or errors in Tool's output indicating problems with your model, for example:
+When compiling a level's [structure BSP](~scenario_structure_bsp) using [Tool](~h1a-tool#structure-compilation) you may encounter warnings or errors in Tool's output indicating problems with your model, for example:

 ```
 ### Warning found nearly coplanar surfaces (red and green).
 ### Warning found #1 degenerate triangles.
 ```

 With some exceptions, Halo requires your BSP to be a completely sealed volume with no intersecting faces, open edges, 0-area faces, or other _non-manifold_ surfaces.
-Many of these errors can also show up when compiling [model_collision_geometry][] and the solutions will be the same.
+Many of these errors can also show up when compiling [model_collision_geometry](~) and the solutions will be the same.
 You should attempt to fix all errors and warnings in your map.

-For most types of problems Tool generates a [WRL][] file that can be imported back into your 3D software to find the sources of the problems.
-The path of this WRL file depends on if you are using Gearbox Tool or H1A Tool (see [WRL page][wrl]).
+For most types of problems Tool generates a [WRL](~) file that can be imported back into your 3D software to find the sources of the problems.
+The path of this WRL file depends on if you are using Gearbox Tool or H1A Tool (see [WRL page](~wrl)).

 Use this guide to understand how to avoid problems _before_ you start modeling and you will have an easier time getting your BSP in-game.
-This guide offers examples in [Blender][], but the concepts are equally applicable to modeling BSPs in [Max][3dsmax].
+This guide offers examples in [Blender](~), but the concepts are equally applicable to modeling BSPs in [Max](~3dsmax).
 Note that the shown model is triangulated during export to JMS and quads are used for modeling ease.

 # General geometry problems
 ## Error: Edge is open (red)
 An _open edge_ is one where the surface ends abruptly, like the edge of a sheet of paper.
 In other words, it is not shared between two adjacent triangles.
 The mesh must not contain any "holes" like this and must be a completely sealed/closed volume including faces for the sky (`+sky` material).
 It doesn't matter if the hole is completely airtight; if the edges are technically open then Tool will not allow it.

 The exceptions to this rule are render-only surfaces like lights and water, and other special 2D surfaces like ladders, glass, and fog planes that are typically modeled as simple floating quads (a rectangle made of two triangles).
-If you are attempting to model one of these special surfaces, make sure you are including the [necessary material symbol(s)][materials].
+If you are attempting to model one of these special surfaces, make sure you are including the [necessary material symbol(s)](~materials).

 Closing open edges usually involves merging vertices.
-In Blender you can select multiple and press <kbd>M</kbd>, or use [_Auto Merge_][blender-tool-settings]   with snap to ensure vertices are merged when you move them to the same location as another vertex.
+In Blender you can select multiple and press {% key "M" /%}, or use [_Auto Merge_][blender-tool-settings]   with snap to ensure vertices are merged when you move them to the same location as another vertex.
 Max users can use _Target Weld_.

 ![](open_edge.mp4)